-MMT in Gasoline
+MMT In Gasoline

-MMT is a manganese containing metallic additive that is blended into some gasoline to increase octane.
+MMT is a manganese-containing metallic additive that is blended into some gasoline to increase octane.
 Gasoline blended with MMT provides no performance advantage beyond gasoline of the same octane number without MMT.
-Gasoline blended with MMT reduces spark plug life and reduces emission system performance in some vehicles.
+Gasoline blended with MMT reduces spark plug life and reduces emissions system performance in some vehicles.
 The manufacturer recommends that gasoline without MMT be used in your vehicle.
-The MMT content of gasoline may not be indicated on the gasoline pump, therefore, you should ask your gasoline retailer whether or not his/her gasoline contains MMT.

-It is even more important to look for gasolines without MMT in Canada, because MMT can be used at levels higher than those allowed in the United States.

-MMT is prohibited in Federal and California reformulated gasolines.
+The MMT content of gasoline may not be indicated on the gasoline pump, therefore, you should ask your gasoline retailer whether the gasoline contains MMT.
+It is even more important to look for gasoline without MMT in Canada, because MMT can be used at levels higher than those allowed in the United States.
+MMT is prohibited in Federal and California reformulated gasoline.

-Materials Added to Fuel
+Materials Added To Fuel